 PTKSA

 The PTKSA results from a successful(11ai) 4-way handshake, FT 4-way handshake, FT protocol, (11ai)FT resource request protocol, or FILS authentication(11ai).
 This security association is also bidirectional.
 PTKSAs have the same lifetime as the PMKSA or PMK-R1 security Association, whichever comes first.
 Because the PTKSA is tied to the PMKSA or to a PMK-R1 security association, it only has the additional information from the 4-way handshake,(11ai) or FT Protocol authentication, or FILS authentication(11ai).
-For the PTKSA derived as a result of the 4-way handshake, there shall be only one PTKSA per band (see 12.6.19 (Protection of robust Management frames)) with the same Supplicant and Authenticator MAC addresses.
+For the PTKSA derived as a result of the 4-way handshake, there shall be only one PTKSA per band (see 12.6.19 (Protection of robust Management frames)) or per MLD setup (see 33.3.3 Multi-link Setup) with the same Supplicant and Authenticator MAC addresses.
 For the PTKSA derived as a result of an initial mobility domain association or fast BSS transition, there shall be only one PTKSA with the same STA’s MAC address and BSSID.

 During the 4-way handshake defined in 12.7.6.5 (4-way handshake message 4) and the FT 4-way handshake defined in 13.4.2 (FT initial mobility domain association in an RSN), there is state created between message 1 and message 3 of the handshake.
 This does not create a PTKSA until message 3 is -validated by the Supplicant and message 4 is validated by the Authenticator.